YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Database Repair
 ++++++++++++++++++++++++

 A system crash can, and often will, damage a database file, leaving it structurally inconsistent.
 With before image journaling, normal MUPIP recovery/rollback repairs such damage automatically and restores the database to the logically consistent state as of the end of the last transaction committed to the database by the application.
-Certain benign errors may also occur (refer to the "Maintaining Database Integrity" chapter).
+Certain benign errors may also occur (refer to the `"Maintaining Database Integrity" chapter <https://docs.yottadb.com/AdminOpsGuide/integrity.html>`_).
 These must be repaired on the (now) replicating instance at an appropriate time, and are not considered "damage" for the purpose of this discussion.
 Even without before image journaling, a replicating instance (particularly one that is multi-site) may have sufficient durability in the aggregate of its instances so that backups (or copies) from an undamaged instance can always repair a damaged instance.

 .. note::
    If the magnetic media of the database and/or the journal file is damaged (e.g., a head crash on a disk that is not mirrored), automatic repair is problematic.
 For this reason, it is strongly recommended that organizations use hardware mirroring for magnetic media.